 "I have never been treated with such kindness, patience, and good humor as I have by the Jury Coordinators.
-Everyone I saw them interact with was treated in the same manner.
+Everyone they interacted with was treated in the same manner.
 They made it a pure pleasure to be there.
+Even the officers at the metal detector were professional and courteous.
 The facility itself is wonderful and immaculate.
-The building itself was beautiful and spotlessly clean.
+The building was beautiful and spotlessly clean.
 Everything was provided for.
-Even the officers at the metal detector were professional and courteous.
 Please thank everyone for making my day on the jury a great experience I will never forget!"

 "Excellent facilities!
-Movies, TV, business center, fridge-all great amenities!
-Also, the website was very informative and let you know what to expect.
-The orientation was informative and helpful, also.
+Movies, TV, business center and fridge; all great amenities.
+Also, the website let me know what to expect.
+The orientation was informative and helpful.
 The day was pleasant."

 "Although it was an inconvenience, it was not a hardship.
 It was a very valuable experience and every effort to accommodate us was appreciated!"

 "Excellent facilities; courteous personnel; rates along with first class frequent flyers club/suites in major airports.
 Very convenient, making the day totally painless."

 "Court personnel were informative, courteous, and pleasant!
 I'm hoping to be called again in two years!
 Thanks for making my first court experience pleasant."

 Once all jurors scheduled for service have been checked in, they will be given an orientation conducted by the Jury Coordinator.
 This is followed by a fifteen-minute video designed to educate jurors on the procedures of jury service.
 It is requested that jurors be patient and pay attention during the orientation and video, which will answer most, if not all, questions they may have.
 After the video, jurors are administered an oath.
 Jurors will wait in the Jury Assembly Room until they are called to a courtroom.